Stabicraft Company History

 The 1650 Fisher is released into the wild.

-Since its release it has become the highest selling model for Stabicraft.
+After the release it became one of the highest selling Stabicraft models.
 It moves away from the recent Fisher style of fibreglass cabin tops to all alloy cabins on these sized boats.

 Nicky Sinden becomes a new sponsor for Stabicraft allowing the company to reach a different demographic of fishermen.